ChunLinKuo/Covid-Data-Exploration/README.md

 The data for this analysis comes from Covid deaths - it contains detailed information about Covid-19 from Our World Data.

 ### Tools
-SQL - Data cleaning and analysis
+- SQL - Data cleaning
-Tableau - Creating report
+- Tableau - Creating report

 ### Data Cleaning/Prepartion
 Using SQL, including analyzing death rates, total confirmed cases, vaccination rates, etc.